tsdat/tsdat/docs/tutorials/vap_pipelines.md

 Linux (WSL) to run VAP pipelines, and have conda install on their chosen Linux distribution.
 Instructions for installing WSL are located [here](./setup_wsl.md).

+TODO: Add data and link to MHKDR, add setup errors section, table of contents and what covers what

 ## Installing the Pipeline Repository
 We'll begin by cloning or downloading the `sofar_spotter_pipelines` repository.
 There are 4 pipelines in this repository:
   1. "spotter": The ingest pipeline that ingests the raw Spotter CSV files (those ending in _FLT, _LOC, _SST) and runs quality control.
-  2. "vap_gps": A VAP pipelines takes the raw GPS data and bin-averages it into 5 minute intervals.
+  2. "vap_gps": A VAP pipelines takes the raw GPS data and bin-averages it into 10 minute intervals.
 It is included for the purposes of this tutorial.
   3. "vap_wave_raw": A VAP pipeline that runs spectral analysis on the ingested buoy motion data to calculate wave statistics and runs quality control.
 Meant to be run on